-Priority date for filing required financial aid forms: March 1st Deadline for filing required financial aid forms: N/A No deadline for filing required forms (applications processed on a rolling basis): Yes
+Priority date for filing required financial aid forms: March 1st Deadline for filing required financial aid forms: No deadline for filing required forms (applications processed on a rolling basis): Yes a.)
+Students notified on or about (date):

 H10.
 Indicate notification dates for first-year (freshman) students (answer a or b):